f11xter/f11xter.github.io/docs/_posts/2022-08-31-an-artsy-ai.markdown

     <figcaption>Theatre d'Opera Spatial - Allen's winning entry</figcaption>
 </figure>

 Despite entering the digital art category, many internet users appear to feel he somehow cheated by not entering "his own art".
-I can only conclude that they've never attempted to make such an ambitious piece themselves.
-The patience and care required is clearly above people who can't even find the time to consider how ridiculous their position sounds.
+I can only conclude that they've never attempted to make such an ambitious piece themselves; in my short time experimenting with the DALL-E 2 beta I've found that the most minor change can have a fundamental effect on the program's output, making the creation of pre-conceived art very difficult.

-At its core, the main objection raised was that Allen won too easily: there was no motor skill involved, he just had to write a few words on a keyboard.
+At its core, the main objection people raised was that Allen won too easily: there was no motor skill involved, he just had to write a few words on a keyboard.
 As has been pointed out many times however, this sounds remarkably similar to the original concerns about photography: "you just point and click".

 > One day, Jack's boiler stopped working, so he called a mechanic.
 The mechanic arrived, inspected the boiler for a while then went back to his car.
 Soon after, he returned with a hammer and proceeded to give the boiler a good whack.
 >